2007 British premium-rate phone-in scandal: Methods used and errors made

 Over several years, broadcasters, service providers, and programme producers breached Ofcom's Broadcasting Code in various ways.
 Some were foreseeable errors, and others were deliberate interventions to alter results.

 Fake competition winners

 One of the most prolific methods used by programmes during this period was using fake winners in competitions.
 Between 25 July 2005 and 17 March 2007, ten different programmes announced fictitious names and winners of their contests.
-This included eight BBC programmes, Channel 5's BrainTeaser, and GCap's Secret Sound, which was broadcast on 30 different radio stations.
+This included eight BBC programmes, Channel 5's BrainTeaser, and GCap's Secret Sound, which was broadcast on 30 radio stations.
 Some of the entries to the competition were fabricated by the production team, and, in a few instances, members of the production staff appeared on the programme posing as winners.
 On one occasion, during the broadcast of Blue Peter, a child visiting the studio was asked by a researcher to pretend to be a competition winner, which they did.
 This resulted in an additional recorded breach against the BBC for failing to protect the welfare of children.